sul217/SAfairKM/README.md

 `utils.py`: contains all the necessary functions and class for the algorithm implementation.

-The 'data' folder includes two real datasets--- Adult and Bank datasets.
+The data folder includes two real datasets--- Adult and Bank datasets.

-## 5. Examples
+## 4. Examples
-The figure below shows the full trade-off between accuracy and fairness w.r.t. disparate impact using Adult income dataset and taking gender as the sensitive attribute. $f_1(x)$ and $f_2(x)$ refer to prediction loss and squared convariance approximation for disparate impact.